sdarlington/sdarlington.github.io/content/posts/2009-03-24-professionalism.md

 This turned out not to be entirely correct.

 After sitting through over a week of her spelling out each and every step in excruciating detail — much of which I don’t think she really understood — I spent three days writing a shell script to automate over ninety percent of the process.
 I don’t mean a quick, shoddy hack either.
 I spent the time to gold-plate it.
 It was a work of art.
-I set it up so that you only needed to copy the one file and allowed for the user forgetting to switch FTP into binary mode ((I basically appended a tar’d and uuencoded file to the end of the shell script which it knew how to extract and decode.)).
+I set it up so that you only needed to copy the one file and allowed for the user forgetting to switch FTP into binary mode[^1].

 In the end, my three days of work reduced the week long process to about an hour, and most of that was waiting for the file to transfer over the network.